mmitch/cobol-build/README.md

 how to update
 -------------

-If you use a git submodule, do `git submodule update cobol-travis` (or whatever you named the directory for _cobol-travis_).
+If you use a git submodule, do `git submodule update cobol-build` (or whatever you named the directory for _cobol-build_).

-Otherwise just delete the existing _cobol-travis_ directory, download a newer version and install it into a subdirectory just as on original installation.
+Otherwise just delete the existing _cobol-build_ directory, download a newer version and install it into a subdirectory just as on original installation.